FusionAuth/fusionauth-site/site/_drafts/fusionauth-example-react.md

 npm install cors express express-session request
 ```

-Note that we also install `cors` to make cross-origin requests, `express-session` to save persistent session data, and `request` to format HTTP requests.
-If you know what you're doing, you can install a different set of dependencies.
+Wait, what are those other things you just installed?

+- `cors` lets us make cross-origin requests without annoying errors telling us we're not allowed
+- `express-session` helps us save data to session storage
+- `request` makes formatting HTTP requests totally painless (and neatly organized)

+It's hard mode without these packages, but you do you.

 ### Config

 Finally, we need some constants across both Node apps.
 Most of these are just copied from the FusionAuth admin panel.
-Saving things this way saves us a lot of pains when changing things, especially if we're re-using this example as the base of a new FusionAuth app.
+Saving things this way saves us from a lot of `CMD-F` pain when changing things, especially if we're re-using this example as the base of a new FusionAuth app.

-The FusionAuth info shown here will not match your application.
-Make sure you copy in your own info.

 ```js
 module.exports = {